awsdocs/aws-dynamodb-encryption-docs/doc_source/most-recent-provider.md

 1. The Most Recent Provider searches its cache for the version of CMP that was used to encrypt and sign the item\.
 + If it finds the matching version of the CMP is in its cache and the CMP has not exceeded the [time\-to\-live \(TTL\) value](#most-recent-provider-ttl), the Most Recent Provider uses the CMP to generate decryption materials\.
 Then, it returns the decryption materials to the item encryptor\.
 This operation does not require a call to the provider store or any other CMP\.
-+ If the matching version of the CMP is not in its cache, or if the cached CMK has exceeded its TTL value, the Most Recent Provider requests a CMP from its provider store\.
++ If the matching version of the CMP is not in its cache, or if the cached AWS KMS key has exceeded its TTL value, the Most Recent Provider requests a CMP from its provider store\.
 It sends its material name and the encrypting CMP version number in the request\.

   1. The provider store searches its persistent storage for the CMP by using the Most Recent Provider name as the partition key and the version number as the sort key\.
      + If the name and version number are not in its persistent storage, the provider store throws an exception\.
 If the provider store was used to generate the CMP, the CMP should be stored in its persistent storage, unless it was intentionally deleted\.